atharvamulgund/custom-emmet-snippets/README.md

+# What is custom emmet snippets?

+This feature helps the coder to customize their own shortcuts.

 # How to use?
 It's simple just follow the steps and don't forget to Star the repository so that it can help others to!🔥🙌